NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary

-Disease characteristics.
-22q11.2 duplication is defined for this GeneReview as the presence of a common 3-Mb or 1.5-Mb proximal nested duplication.
-The 22q11.2 duplication phenotype appears to be generally mild and highly variable; findings range from apparently normal to intellectual disability/learning disability, delayed psychomotor development, growth retardation, and/or hypotonia.
+22q11.2 duplication is defined for this GeneReview as the presence of a common 3-Mb or 1.5-Mb proximal tandem duplication.
+The 22q11.2 duplication phenotype appears to be generally mild and highly variable; findings range from apparently normal to intellectual disability / learning disability, delayed psychomotor development, growth retardation, and/or hypotonia.
 The high frequency with which the 22q11.2 duplication is found in an apparently normal parent of a proband suggests that many individuals can harbor a duplication of 22q11.2 with no discernible phenotypic effect.
-Whether duplication 22q11.2 could be a non-pathogenic polymorphism or a real syndrome with a great clinical variability and reduced penetrance is uncertain at this time.

-Diagnosis/testing.
 The phenotype is not sufficiently distinct to be specifically suspected on clinical grounds alone.
 22q11.2 duplication is not detectable by routine G-banded karyotyping.
-Most individuals with 22q11.2 duplication are identified either by array comparative genomic hybridization (aCGH) testing or by multiplex ligation-dependent probe amplification (MLPA) testing.
+Most individuals with 22q11.2 duplication are identified by a chromosomal microarray.

 Surveillance: Periodic developmental assessments to assure that educational needs are being met.